cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/dns-policies/_index.md

 ### Content Categories

+{{<render file="gateway/selectors/_content-categories.md">}}

-{{<render file="gateway/selectors/_content-categories.md" withParameters="When using an Allow or Block action, you can optionally [block IP addresses](/cloudflare-one/policies/gateway/domain-categories/#filter-by-resolved-ip-category).">}}
+When using an Allow or Block action, you can optionally [block IP addresses](/cloudflare-one/policies/gateway/domain-categories/#filter-traffic-by-resolved-ip-category) or [filter categories for `CNAME` records](/cloudflare-one/policies/gateway/domain-categories/#ignore-cname-domain-categories).

 ### DNS CNAME Record